am-hernandez/SharksAndTigers/README.md

 ##### `claimReward() external`

-Allows the winner to claim the reward (both wagers) after the game ends.
+Allows the winner to claim the reward (both escrowed stakes) after the game ends.

-##### `withdrawWager() external`
+##### `withdrawStake() external`

-Allows players to withdraw their wager if the game expires due to play clock timeout.
+Allows players to withdraw their stake if the game expires due to play clock timeout.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>